pace-neutrons/Horace/documentation/user_docs/docs/manual/Correcting_for_sample_misalignment.rst

 Step 3 - apply the correction to the data
 ==========================================

-There are different ways to do this preferred in different circumstances.
+There are different ways to do this, to be preferred in different circumstances.

-1. Initially you want to be sure that you have selected correct Bragg peaks, adding new peaks would not improve accuracy of your alignment and the resulting alignment is satisfactory.
+1. Initially you want to be sure that you have selected correct Bragg peaks, that adding new peaks would not improve accuracy of your alignment, and that the resulting alignment is satisfactory.
 In other words, you are following :ref:`the iterative process<StepA>` above.
-You want to get your results quickly and possibly experiment with them, modify them and get the results quickly.
+You want to get your results quickly and possibly experiment with them, modify them and apply or undo your a quickly.
 In this case you apply correctios to existing ``sqw`` file or ``sqw`` object loaded in memory.

 2. When you are satisfied with the result of alignment you may want to regenerate your ``sqw`` file after calculating goniometer offsets, which define actual crystal position.
-You have to to this step if you want to apply various symmetry transformations to the whole ``sqw`` file during generation.
-Alternatively, you may want to "freeze" alignment corrections applied
+You have to do this step if you want to apply various symmetry transformations to the whole ``sqw`` file during generation.
+Alternatively, you may want to "finalize" alignment corrections applied initially.

-Both ways result in sqw file identical from physical point of view.
+Both ways result in an sqw file; the resulting files are identical from a physical point of view.
 Minor differences occurs in the data, stored in an sqw file.
-These differences are explained below.

 Option 1 : apply the correction to an existing sqw file or object
 -----------------------------------------------------------------

-There is a simple and fast routine to apply the changes to an existing file, without the need to regenerate it from raw data.
+There is a simple and fast routine ``change_crystal`` to apply the changes to an existing file, without the need to regenerate it from raw data.
-The second form of this routine returns aligned ``sqw`` object.
-The object is filebacked if pixels data are too big to be loaded in memory.
-The second form is mandatory if you are applying alignment to ``sqw`` object in memory.

 ::